telegraphic/ska-sdp-datamodels/docs/src/apps/imaging_qa.rst

                 my_residual_file.fits
             args.txt

-With such a setup, the best way to run the QualityAssessment code is from the top-level ``rascil`` directory (the git root directory).
+With such a setup, the best way to run the imaging_qa code is from the top-level ``rascil`` directory (the git root directory).
 Your ``args.txt`` file will need to contain either the relative or absolute path to your FITS files.
 E.g.::